 The concern of logic is not to answer questions like whether houses are far from fault lines, or whether the same soil can support both carrots and tomatoes.
 Instead, logic aims to tell us which arguments describe a real connection between premises and conclusion, and which arguments merely appear to do so.

-When an argument with true premises fails to lead us to the truth, it is because, in spite of the premises being true, the conclusion false.
+When an argument with true premises fails to lead us to the truth, it is because, in spite of the premises being true, the conclusion may still be false.
 The arguments we are after are the ones that cannot fail to lead us to the truth in this way.
 So we are after arguments in which it is impossible for the premises to be true while the conclusion is at the same time false.
 We call these arguments deductively valid

 - Deductively Valid